EDGI9/EDGI9/README.md

 <br/>

 <div align="center">
-   <p>My name is Edgar Dias and I am a Front-Dnd Developer.
+   <p>My name is Edgar Dias and I am a Front-End Developer.
 I am an experienced coder with years of experience working on different international projects and teams.
 I enjoy using my skills to contribute to existing projects and convert ideas into reality.</p>
 </div>

 <br>